mehulagg/gitlab/doc/user/admin_area/settings/account_and_limit_settings.md

 ## Max attachment size

-You can change the maximum file size for attachments in comments and replies in GitLab.
-Navigate to **Admin Area > Settings > General**, then expand **Account and Limit**.
+You can change the maximum file size for attachments in comments and replies in GitLab, Navigate to **Admin Area > Settings > General**, then expand **Account and Limit**.
 From here, you can increase or decrease by changing the value in `Maximum attachment size (MB)`.